ktrinkle/geek_off_angular/README.md

 | sportstype.ttf | http://tpirepguide.com/qwizx/tpirfonts/sportstype.zip | Round 3 scores | Rename the file from "Sports Type Full.ttf" |
 | fast-money-three.ttf | https://fontstruct.com/fontstructions/show/1181116/fast_money_three | Round 2 board | |
 | ARCADECLASSIC.ttf | https://dl.dafont.com/dl/?f=arcade_classic_2 | Round 2 Scoreboard | |

+These, along with required media files, are stored in an Azure Storage account.
+Fonts are required to be open to the public, but other items behind authentication may be kept behind AD auth (if there aren't any issues...)

 ## Database creation